beardedspice/beardedspice/README.md

 ## Features

+### Setting an active tab
+Tell BeardedSpice to control a tab by either clicking the menubar icon and selecting a tab from the dropdown, or by pressing the 'Set Active Tab' shortcut when a browser window is active.
+The shortcut defaults to ⌘+F8, and is configurable in the preferences panel.
+Switching active tabs will pause the currently active tab (if there is one).

+### Disabling certain handlers
+From the preferences menu, uncheck any types of webpages that you don't want BeardedSpice to have control over.
+By default, all implemented handlers are enabled.

 ## Writing a Handler

 Media controllers are written as [strategies](https://github.com/beardedspice/beardedspice/blob/master/BeardedSpice/MediaStrategy.h).
 Each strategy defines a collection of Javascript functions to be excecuted on particular webpages.